observablehq/framework/docs/convert.md

 </div>

-Unnamed expression cells become expression code blocks in Framework, and they work the same way, so you shouldn’t have to make any changes.
+Anonymous expression cells become expression code blocks in Framework, which work the same, so you shouldn’t have to make any changes.

 ```js run=false
 1 + 2